Tartu, Estonia

 People living in Tartu were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Tartu, it is important to pack warm clothing, as temperatures can drop below freezing in the winter months.
 It is also a good idea to bring a raincoat and umbrella, as the area experiences a lot of precipitation.
 Additionally, it is recommended to bring a good pair of walking shoes, as Tartu is a very walkable city.
-Finally, it is important to bring any necessary documents, such as a passport, visa, and any other paperwork required for your move," explained one expat living in Tartu, Estonia.
+Finally, it is important to bring any necessary documents, such as a passport, visa, and any other paperwork required for your move," remarked one expat living in Tartu, Estonia.

 Where should I setup a bank account in Tartu?